The Assessor's Office is grateful for the dedication and accomplishments of our veterans. Thank you for your service!

-Property Tax Exemptions: the California Constitution and Revenue and Taxation Code section 205.5 provides a property tax exemption for the home of a disabled veteran or an unmarried spouse of a deceased disabled veteran.
+California law provides a property tax exemption for the primary residence of a disabled veteran or an unmarried spouse of a qualifying deceased disabled veteran.

-- You are the unmarried surviving spouse of a qualifying veteran who died on active duty as the result of a service-connected disease or injury.
+- Unmarried surviving spouses of a qualifying veteran who died on active duty due to a service-connected injury or disease.

 Exemption Amounts and Household Income Limits for Current and Prior Years

 *Based on a tax rate of 1.2%, actual tax rates may vary